surbaniec/surbaniec/README.md

 ## Hello there!
-I am a junior SEO specialist who likes some frontend coding after hours of optimizing clients' websites.
+I am a junior SEO specialist but my goal is to start new path as a frontend dev.
-In addition to doing SEO professionally, I would also like to start a career as a front-end developer.

 ### :point_down: Tech Stack
 * :boom: HTML (BEM methodology)